Weiiiing/poetry-sentiment-lexicon/README.md

 # poetry-sentiment-lexicon
 A sentiment lexicon in classical Chinese poetry domain constructed by deep learning.

-This work has formed an academic article entitled _"A Method of Constructing a Fine-grained Sentiment Lexicon for the Humanities Computing of Classical Chinese Poetry"_ and has been accepted for **_Neural Computing and Applications_**.
+For more details, please see:

+Zhang, W., Wang, H., Song, M. Deng, S. A method of constructing a fine-grained sentiment lexicon for the humanities computing of classical chinese poetry. **_Neural Computing and Applications_** (2022). https://doi.org/10.1007/s00521-022-07690-8

 ## 1. Introduction
 - Based on a corpus of “Appreciation Dictionary of Tang Poetry”, a poetry sentiment lexicon is constructed by combining supervised sentiment term extraction (entity recognition) and sentiment term classification (text classification).